shahi-shawal/Course-roster/README.md

 # Discuss how you managed the state in your assignment project

-First think about the use of state,  Declar a state in Component then declar a initial value of state, when Use a api i use a UseEffect hook and declar a state function in the hook.
+First think about the use of state,  Declar a state in Component then declar a initial value of state, when Use a api i use a UseEffect hook and declar a state function in the hook.Using sate in sum of total credit and remaining hour, its helps we use sate value to another componet example useing sate in app.jsx and this state initial value declar in cart.jsx its another call is props drilling.